 What is WiFi 6 (802.11ax)?

-WiFi 6 is the sixth-generation of WiFi standard, and for the most part, unlike any other previous generations of WiFi supposed to make WiFi networks faster, more reliable, and more energy efficient.
+WiFi 6 is the sixth-generation of WiFi standard, and for the most part, unlike any other previous generations of WiFi is supposed to make WiFi networks faster, reliable, and more energy-efficient.
 The highlighting factor about this new standard is that beginning this generation, WiFi Alliance has decided to keep things simpler and give up on the existing alphanumeric naming convention to a much simpler numeric scheme.
-And therefore, denoting the sixth-generation as WiFi 6 and not 802.11ax.
+And therefore, denoting the sixth-generation as WiFi 6, and not 802.11ax.